klsmith5370/TransactionAgent/README.md

 Objective: Create a team of AI agents that work collaboratively to handle credit card transactions.
 The agents will perform tasks such as transaction authorization, fraud detection, and generating transaction summaries.

+## Overview

+This project demonstrates a multi-agent system for handling credit card transactions.
+The system includes agents for transaction authorization, fraud detection, and summary generation.
+The agents collaborate using the LangGraph framework and the Tavily API.

 ## Goals:

 Transaction Authorization: Verify the validity of the credit card details and the availability of funds.